 Prior to beginning the protocol message exchange, the secret element PWE and two secret values are generated.
 First, a group is selected, either the most preferred group if the STA is initiating SAE to a peer, or the group from a received Commit Message if the STA is responding to a peer.
 The PWE shall be generated for that group (according to 8.2a.4.1.2 (Generation of the Password Element with ECC groups) or 8.2a.4.2.2 (Generation of the Password Element with FFC groups), depending on whether the group is ECC or FFC, respectively) using the identities of the two STAs and the configured password.

 After generation of the PWE, each STA shall generate a secret value, rand, and a temporary secret value, mask, each of which shall be chosen randomly such that 1 < rand, mask < r, the order of the group.
+The values rand and mask shall be random numbers produced from a quality random number generator.
+They shall never be reused on distinct protocol runs.

 Modify 8.2a.5.4 as indicated